Scanning and sight-reading

 Scanning for a particular sign is much harder in braille music as it has less of a graphical representation than in print.
-In braille music, all the signs have to appear from left to right and one at a time.
+In braille music, all the signs must appear from left to right and one at a time.
 This is different from stave notation, where notes are displayed vertically in chords, and other signs like phrase markings may appear above or below them.

 For example, around a particular note there may be: